AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ## Ingest data in batches with Platform user interface

 Data can be uploaded directly into a dataset on the datasets screen in JSON and parquet formats.
+This is a great way to test ingestion of some of your data after creating a

 ### Download and prep the data